Delors/reStructuredTextToLectureDoc2/ld_base_example.rst

 Adding Supplemental Information
 ---------------------------------

-Adding information that should not be on the slides, but provide additional information, can be added using an admonition in combination with the class ``supplemental``.
+Adding information that should not be on the slides, but provide additional information, can be added using a container at the root level in combination with the class ``supplemental``.

 .. admonition:: Example
     :class: footnotesize

     .. code:: rst
-        :class: black
+        :class: black copy-to-clipboard

-        .. admonition:: Formatting Slides
+        .. container:: supplemental

-            :class: supplemental
+            **Formatting Slides**

             Creating heavily formatted slides is easily possible using rst directives and roles which are mapped to CSS classes.

-.. admonition:: Formatting Slides
+.. container:: supplemental

-            :class: supplemental
+    **Formatting Slides**

     Creating heavily formatted slides is easily possible using rst directives and roles which are mapped to CSS classes.

 Creating Section Marker Slides